 The room we stayed in had a stunning orange and blue theme.

 We stayed in the hotel’s Superior Double Room.
 It was very spacious at 18 sqm and absolutely perfect for a romantic getaway in Paris.

-The rooms have a work desk (ideal for surfing the net for the most Instagrammable spots in Paris), a flat screen satellite television, a balcony and a large bathroom.
+The rooms have a work desk (ideal for surfing the net for the most romantic things to do in Paris for Couples), a flat screen satellite television, a balcony and a large bathroom.

 One feature of the rooms that particularly impressed us was that room featured a Samsung mobile phone.
 We loved this concept!
 This meant that guests can make complimentary calls home and use free mobile data all over the city!
 The feature was super handy for us while in Paris.